cyverse/docs/docs/services/api/endpoints/app-ontologies.md

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

-## Listing Apps in Hierarchies for the Active Ontology

-Secured Endpoint: GET /apps/hierarchies/{root-iri}/apps

-Delegates to apps: GET /apps/hierarchies/{root-iri}/apps

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

 ## Listing Apps in Hierarchies for any Ontology

 Secured Endpoint: GET /admin/ontologies/{ontology-version}/{root-iri}/apps

 Delegates to apps: GET /admin/ontologies/{ontology-version}/{root-iri}/apps

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

-## Listing Unclassified Apps for the Active Ontology

-Secured Endpoint: GET /apps/hierarchies/{root-iri}/unclassified

-Delegates to apps: GET /apps/hierarchies/{root-iri}/unclassified

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.